Team-ASIST/eatological-frontend/README.md

 # Coding conventions

-In Expo projects, eslint and prettier are doesn’t configured by default.
-So we need to configure ourselves.
-For this reason, Expo team made a package named eslint-config-universe to configure these tools.
+In our Expo project, eslint and prettier are doesn’t configured by default; we configured it ourselves with the Expo-package named eslint-config-universe.